 Full gamelan sets can be seen in the palace of the sultan of Solo or Yogyakarta.
 The museum in Yogyakarta facing the palace also have some on displays.

-The Sundanese of West Java have use a customized gamelan called gamelan degung that they use to make a very peaceful traditional music called Degung Sunda.
+The Sundanese of West Java use a customized gamelan called gamelan degung that they use to make a very peaceful traditional music called Degung Sunda.

 This style of music is easily associated to Bali (who also use gamelan in traditional music) while this is pure Sundanese culture.
 The use of the flute (seruling) is very characteristic.
 You can find many albums of that music style on Youtube.

 West Java and Banten have also given the angklung to Indonesia.
-Children are very often taught to play it at school.
+Children are often taught to play it at school.

 Another very cool music style I discovered through the awesome website Aural Archipelago is Daul from Madura :

 I took exclusively examples from Java island in this section, because it’s what I know and like the best.
 If you are interested in the traditional music of other island, the website Aural Archipelago I just quoted has uploaded several field recordings collected all over Indonesia.

 Iwan Falls was very popular in the 90s and is still a favorite of many.
 His songs are quite political, tackling issues like war (Puing), environment (Isi Rimba Tak Ada Tempat Berpijak Lagi) or poverty (Siang Sebrang Istana) :